Dan Green

 Rent-to-own is a contractual agreement between a renter and a landlord where a renter pays rent monthly while the lease is in effect and has an option or obligation to buy the home when the rental period concludes.

 Rent-to-own agreements typically consist of two parts: a standard lease agreement and an option to purchase.
 The terms of the agreement, including rent amount, length of the rental period, and purchase price, are agreed upon at the outset.
-The renter and owner may also agree for a portion renter’s monthly payment to be applied toward a down payment for the eventual purchase of the home.
+The renter and owner may also agree for a portion of the renter’s monthly payment to be applied toward a down payment for the eventual purchase of the home.

 Rent-to-Own: A Real World Example

-First-Time Home Buyer Stories: Rent-to-Own
+First-Time Home Buyer Stories - Rent-to-Own

 Imagine a first-time home buyer interested in a home but unable to get pre-approved for a low-down payment mortgage because of a recent bankruptcy.